 Becky joined PPA in 2007.
 Becky has worked for the American Cancer Society, The Nature Conservancy of New Jersey’s Pine Barrens Program, and as a seasonal park ranger at Big Bend National Park in Texas.
 She has a Master’s Degree from Texas A&M University in Parks, Tourism and Recreation.
 Becky grew up in Bucks County PA and is married to an organic farmer who runs Fernbrook Farm CSA in Chesterfield, NJ.
-When she isn’t working to save the Pinelands or picking strawberries, she is chasing after her two little superheroes.
+When she isn’t working to save the Pinelands or picking strawberries, she is chasing after her two little superheroes or competing in obstacle course races.
 Contact: 609-859-8860 ext.
-21 /Email
+121 /Email firstname.lastname@example.org

 Stephen Sebastian, Director of Philanthropy